 Army Order 361 of 1919.

 You will often see the phrase “Clasp & Roses” or “C&R” recorded on the Medal Index Card of soldiers who qualified for the clasp.
-However, this is not always recorded on a Medal Index Card even when a soldier qualified for the clasp.
+However, this was not always recorded on a Medal Index Card even when a soldier qualified.
+Also, not all soldiers who qualified for the 1914 Star qualified for the clasp.
+In addition many soldiers didn’t add the clasp or rose to their ribbon.
+Therefore, unless you have a very clear photo or know the soldier’s medal entitlement, you won’t be able to tell a 1914 from a 1914-15 Star.

 Description of the 1914 Star